 21. Repeating the same mistake

-MIstakes are definitely part of life and business; however, repeating the same mistakes are quite often avoidable.
-Instead, try to be more aware of the tasks you fumble with and evaluate how you can completely learn from them.
+Making mistakes is definitely part of life and business; however, repeating the same mistakes is quite often avoidable.
+Instead, try to be more aware of the tasks you fumble with and evaluate how you can learn from them.
 Seek advice from mentors or coaches who have experience in this particular area.